Norman Agate was born in Emsworth, Hampshire 10 November 1894

-Parents Alfred (a grocer and wine/ale merchant) and Annie (née White).
+His parents were Alfred (a grocer and wine/ale merchant) and Annie Letitia (née White).

 Age 6 at the 1901 Census, Norman was living at home (5 Tower Street, Warblington) with his parents and older brother Charlton, as well as widow Helen Spencer and her son Thomas and servants Kate and Nell.

 He contracted pneumonia and was invalided home the following year.
 On recovering, Norman underwent a period of training at Magdalen College, Oxford.
 He was gazetted 19 December 1916.
-He returned to France March 1917 and served as an Intelligence and Signal Officer.
+He returned to France March 1917 and served as an Intelligence and Signal Officer for his Battalion.

 He was wounded in action near Cambrai 21 March 1918.

-Died of his wounds at No.56 Casualty Clearing Station near Albert 23 March.
+He died of his wounds at No.56 Casualty Clearing Station near Albert 23 March.
 He is buried in Dernancourt Communal Cemetery Extension.

 His brother was Charlton Stanford Agate who jointly developed the Radio Direction Finding System and was in charge of design and development at the Gramophone Co.